 We're working on our homes slowly, one area at a time, so don't get too distracted from the family calendar challenge that we're doing this week.
 Plus, technically, this is the last challenge of the year, so is there really going to be a challenge next week?

 Well, of course there is!
-Even if you've mastered every one of the 52 challenges already (and come on now, who really has?), you've got to maintain your organization, get rid of that little bit of clutter, or improve your methods further.
+Even if you've mastered every one of the 52 challenges already (and come on now, who really has every aspect of home organization mastered?), you've got to maintain your organization, get rid of that little bit of clutter, or improve your methods further.
 That means we can work through these challenges over and over again.

-Then, the first full week of 2014 we'll begin the challenge again, and we'll start with an area that needs lots of constant work and attention, because it is the busiest room of the house.
+So next week we'll begin the challenge again, and we'll start with an area that needs lots of constant work and attention, because it is the busiest room of the house.
 Your kitchen.
 We'll focus on various aspects of organizing your kitchen for quite a few weeks, in fact, since it's such an important area.

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.